open-mmlab/playground/mmediting_sam/README.md

 ffmpeg -r 10 -i results/final_frames/%04d.jpg -b:v 30M -vf fps=10 results/final_frames.mp4
 ```

+***output example***

 Below is a video input and output result for example.
 Try to make your new videos!

 <div align="center">
   <video src="https://user-images.githubusercontent.com/12782558/232666513-a735fadb-b92b-4807-ba32-8a38b1514622.mp4" width=1024/>
 </div>

+***Method explanation***

+We get the final video through the following steps:

+1. Split the input video into frames

+2. Call the controlnet animation model through the inference API of MMEditing to modify each frame of the video to make it an AI animation

+3. Use the stable diffusion in MMEditing to generate a background image that matches the semantics of the animation content

+4. Use SAM to predict the mask of the person in the animation

+5. Replace the background in the animation with the background image we generated